gohugoio/hugo/content/content-management/page-resources.md

 : The main type of the resource.
 For example, a file of MIME type `image/jpg` has for ResourceType `image`.

 Name
-: The filename (relative path to the bundle).
-It can be overwritten with the resource's Front Matter metadata.
+: Default value is the filename (relative to the owning page).
+Can be set in front matter.

 Title
-: Same as filename.
-It can be overwritten with the resource's Front Matter metadata.
+: Default blank.
+Can be set in front matter.

 Permalink
-: The absolute URL of the resource.
-This gets a value only where the _ResourceType_ is **not** `page`.
+: The absolute URL to the resource.
+Resources of type `page` will have no value.

 RelPermalink
-: The relative URL of the resource.
-This gets a value only where the _ResourceType_ is **not** `page`.
+: The relative URL to the resource.
+Resources of type `page` will have no value.

 ## Methods
 ByType
-: Retrieve the page resources of the passed type.
+: Returns the page resources of the given type.

 ```go
 {{ .Resources.ByType "image" }}
 ```
 Match
-: Retrieve all the page resources (as a slice) whose `Name` matches the Glob pattern ([examples](https://github.com/gobwas/glob/blob/master/readme.md)) passed as parameter.
+: Returns all the page resources (as a slice) whose `Name` matches the given Glob pattern ([examples](https://github.com/gobwas/glob/blob/master/readme.md)).
 The matching is case-insensitive.

 ```go
 {{ .Resources.Match "images/*" }}
 ```

 GetMatch
-: Same as `Match` but will only retrieve the first matching resource.
+: Same as `Match` but will return the first match.

 ### Pattern Matching
 ```go